 Augsburg University Art Galleries: Comprised of three galleries: Gage Gallery, Christenson Gallery and Gallery 720, these spaces represent artists at all stages of their careers, working in all mediums.

 Minnesota Museum of American Art: The M's mission is to "explore expansively American identities through art, recognizing that the lived experiences and creativity of many artists, cultures, and communities have been historically, and presently are, underrepresented by museums."
 Currently, it hosts The M @ Home, a comprehensive online program that includes a close look at "Gordon Parks: A Homecoming," coloring pages by artist Jamel Shabazz and other all-ages Art Activities, and archives "deep dives" in The Scrapbook.
 You can also explore some of its online collection and see work by artists like Joan Mitchell, George Morrison and Frederick D. Jones.

 Minneapolis Institute of Art: Make a virtual visit through this large museum's online exhibitions and collection, and discover art from artists like Pierre Daura, Ishimoto Yasuhiro and Elizabeth Murray.
 It also incorporates 3D models, informational podcasts, verbal descriptions and multimedia "Art Stories" to better help you explore the museum from home.

 Art Galleries and Artist Highlights :

 Unlike museums, gallery exhibitions change fairly often and the art is for sale.
-If you see a piece you want to purchase from the gallery or its associated artists, contact the gallery for current eCommerce purchase and shipping policies.
+If you see a piece you want to purchase from a Minneapolis gallery or its associated artists, contact the gallery for current eCommerce purchase and shipping policies.